 Taking a workation at the Hilton Malta in front of the Mediterranean Sea

-How to ask your boss for a workation
+How do you ask your boss for a workation?

 This is often the trickiest part.
 Even if you have the flexibility to work from home in your job, not all managers will be immediately open to the idea of allowing a workation.
-You need to be well prepared before approaching your workplace to have the best chance of being granted your request.
+You need to be well prepared before approaching your workplace with a request.

 Workations are becoming more common, and a growing number of companies and organisations are open to them.
 Some now even actively encourage it.
 Still, it’s best to do your groundwork before having that conversation.